 To find out more about Bobby Moore click here.

 Our other link school in the project is in Madrid in Spain – IES JoaquÃn Rodrigo (Madrid)

 The children from our Spanish link school sent us information about a range of people of interest including Thomas Edison, Margarita Salas, Severo Ochoa, Alfred Russel Wallace, Santiago Ramon Y Cajal and Albert Einstein.

 Examples of work from our Polish and French link schools

-Each partner school will research a local/national landmark of interest.
-For example, Hedworth Lane School will choose The Angel of the North as a place of interest in the North East of England.
-The children will research the landmark then produce a poster or a short video about it.
-This project is due to finish at Easter so watch this space for completed project information.
+Each partner school researched several local/national landmarks of interest.
+For example, Hedworth Lane School chose The Angel of the North, The Sage in Gateshead, Malham Cove, Penshaw Monument and Alnwick Castle as places of interest in the North East of England.
+The children researched their chosen landmark then produced a poster about it.